Relativistic Fluids, Hydrodynamic Frames and their Galilean versus Carrollian Avatars

-In (pseudo-)Riemannian geometry, isometries are diffeomorphisms generated by vectors leaving the metric invariant, i.e. requiring \eqref{relkill}.
-Newton--Cartan spacetimes may also have isometries.
+In (pseudo-)Riemannian geometry, isometries are diffeomorphisms generated by vectors leaving the metric invariant, i.e. requiring \eqref{relkill}.\footnote{For historical reasons, some authors use the name ``Killing fields'' for generators of isometries in a (pseudo-)Riemannian manifold exclusively.
+We take the freedom here to call every isometry generator a Killing field, be it for weak or strong, Newton--Cartan or Carrollian manifolds.} Newton--Cartan spacetimes may also have isometries.
 Due to the degenerate cometric, however, their definition and the determination of the Killing fields are more subtle.
 This subject has been abundantly discussed in the literature.
 We will summarize the features important for our purpose regarding the Galilean fluid dynamics.

 The Killing fields are of the Galilean type \eqref{galkill} and are required to obey

 since the fundamental geometric data are the cometric \eqref{dmetinv} and the clock form \eqref{clock}.
 Using expressions \eqref{Liedaijgal} and \eqref{Liedclockgal} for Galilean diffeomorphisms ($\xi^{\hat t}$ is only $t$-dependent), we obtain the Galilean Killing equations: